Vremold/byteir/compiler/README.md

-# ByteIR
+# The ByteIR Compiler

-ByteIR is an MLIR-based compiler for CPU/GPU/ASIC.
+The ByteIR Compiler is an MLIR-based compiler for CPU/GPU/ASIC.
-It is an umbrella repo for all related IRs and passes.

 ## IRs (Dialects)